cqframework/FhirProfileTools/README.md

 target pattern.

 The FhirProfileValidator can identify the following situations:
- * mismatch in cardinality between base resource and profile for correponding elements If the cardinality mismatch is itentional then the exception must be added to the rules.dat file so it will not be flagged as an error.
+ * mismatch in cardinality between base resource and profile for correponding elements.
+   If the cardinality mismatch is itentional then the exception must be added to the rules.dat file so it will not be flagged as an error.
- * mismatch in type definition between base resource and profile for correponding elements Sometimes the type if base profile changes (E.g. dateTime -> date) and in most cases want the profile to match the same type.
+ * mismatch in type definition between base resource and profile for correponding elements.
+   Sometimes the type of base profile changes (E.g. dateTime -> date) and in most cases want the profile to match the same type.
- * if profile misses any elements that are defined in the base resource which could have possibly been added or renamed after the profile was created.
+ * if profile misses any elements that are defined in the base resource which could have been added or renamed after the profile was created.

 # How to build